-In other words, the educational service in the national parks and monuments is a definite outgrowth of the demands of visitors for information as to the why and wherefore of the interesting and unusual things encountered along the beaten track or out-of-the-way trail. •
+In other words, the educational service in the national parks and monuments is a definite outgrowth of the demands of visitors for information as to the why and wherefore of the interesting and unusual things encountered along the beaten track or out-of-the-way trail.

-This demand for knowledge is met primarily in two ways-through the ranger naturalist and historian service and through the museums.
-The ranger naturalists and historians are men and women trained in the natural sciences, history, or archeology and in public contacts.
+This demand for knowledge is met primarily in two ways-through the ranger naturalist service and through the museums.
+The ranger naturalists are men and women trained in the sciences and in public contacts.
 They conduct parties out on the park trails on short or long trips and give informal talks at the camp fires in the public auto camps, in the lodge and hotel lobbies, and in the museums.